Image from Canva

 - Reverse the direction of ceiling fans to send warm air down to the floor level.

-- Blocking drafts with home improvement store remedies keeps the cold air from coming in from under the doors.
+- Blocking drafts with home improvement store remedies keeps the cold air from coming in under the doors.

 - Programming a thermostat to stay consistent through the day and lower at night saves money on energy bills.